How to Bake Sourdough Bread in a Barbeque

 Introduction

 Baking bread in a home BBQ is a great way to get a crispy crust and a chewy interior.
 It's also a fun challenge to use your BBQ during the summer months.
+But learning this skill for emergencies, might be life saving someday.
+So try this before you need to do it.

 Abigail's Oven Sourdough Country Loaf Recipe